Brown Advisory Novices’ Chase Odds for Cheltenham - September 2025

 • Former winners include top-class horses like Denman and Bob Olinger

-• Held on Cheltenham Festival’s second day
+• Held on the Cheltenham Festival’s second day

 Punters looking for Brown Advisory Novices’ Chase betting tips should consider horses that jump well, stay the distance, and have performed in top-level novice races.

-Trainers such as Willie Mullins, Gordon Elliott and Nicky Henderson tend to target this event with their strongest novices.
+Trainers such as Willie Mullins, Gordon Elliott, and Nicky Henderson tend to target this event with their strongest novices.

 Comparing Brown Advisory Novices’ Chase Odds

+Gambling.com tracks the latest Brown Advisory Novices’ Chase odds.
 The Brown Advisory market can shift rapidly, especially after major trials like the Reynoldstown or the Albert Bartlett.

 Our horse racing odds comparison tool updates in real-time, helping punters maximise value across win, each-way, and NRNB markets.